topclaudy/trip-builder/README.md

 You can now visit the URL `http://127.0.0.1:8000/api/trip` to view the JSON list of trips

+## API Documentation

+The API documentation can be found [here](https://documenter.getpostman.com/view/10051607/TVzNHet1).

 ## Features

 - An API endpoint to create/build trips.